You REALLY can HOMESCHOOL successfully for less than $1 per day and in less than 2 hours per day!

 I will share with you some of my own challenges and solutions and encourage and equip you to discover your own path, and one that works for your unique situation.

-Another purpose of FREEDOM HOMESCHOOL COACHING is to equip and empower you with FREE tools and resources necessary to successfully homeschool your children independently, without entangling your family into the indoctrinating public-school system, and without their funding, which comes at a very dear price.
+Another purpose of HOMESCHOOL COACHING is to equip and empower you with FREE tools and resources necessary to successfully homeschool your children independently, without entangling your family into the indoctrinating public-school system, and without their funding, which comes at a very dear price.

 Government funding for music lessons, computers, and sports may sound enticing.
 But as soon as you take that route you have lost much of your power and FREEDOM to choose when it comes to curriculum, vaccination, health, testing, attendance, faith, privacy, masks, nutrition, morality, and so much more.